VCCE/VCC/docs/UserGuide.md

       needed for the module to function using Coco Basic.
 This action may reset the Coco 3 based cartridge settings in the Misc tab.
 There is no advantage to selecting a module that does not require a rom.
-    - **Persistent Pak Images (New)** - Allows VCC to *remember* which carts you have selected and reloads them each time you run VCC.
-This function is still a little wonky, but works unless you remove and reinsert the MPI.
+    - **Persistent Pak Images** - Allows VCC to *remember* which carts you have selected and reloads them each time you run VCC.
+This works unless you remove and reinsert the MPI.

 **fd502.dll**